Leveraging Patient Reviews with eMerit

 By populating the whole web with positive patient reviews, your name and practice will also benefit from crowdsourcing – which basically means this: Instead of a few patients whispering good things about you in one place, you could have a whole chorus of patients singing your praises all across the Web.

 Plus, it looks great when you gain momentum.
 Here are two eMerit members currently benefiting from crowd sourcing.

 So how do my patient reviews get online?

 That’s what your account manager is for – they ensure every review you collect goes somewhere meaningful.
-Which website a review posts to depends on how a patient completes our one-size-fits-all survey.
+Which website a review posts to depends on how a patient completes our survey.
 But if your survey tool of choice is connected to the Internet when the survey is completed, we’ll receive it, and do our best to post it in near real-time.

 What about negative patient reviews?